tahoemph/blog-software/content/post/software-floobits-vim.md

 You might note above that I said Floobits supports Neovim.
 Neovim is a fork / rewrite of Vim to better support asynchronous plugins as one of its priorities.
 There is a plugin for Vim but after some initial trial and error I couldn't get it to really work.
-So I decided to take the pluge and switch to Neovim.
+So I decided to take the plunge and switch to Neovim.
 Last time I tried it was too immature but it should be drop in and it had been a year or more since my last attempt.